 • Risk of choking: Avocado seeds (also known as pits) can be a choking hazard, especially for young children.
 It is important to remove the seed before giving avocados to children, and to supervise them while they are eating to ensure that they do not choke on the fruit.

-See also Palm Dates Health Benefits
+See also Olives Health Benefits

 Overall, avocados are a nutritious and healthy food that can provide numerous health benefits.
 However, it is important to be aware of any potential side effects or contraindications, and to consult with a healthcare professional if you have any concerns.